RecastSoftware/public-recast-scripts/Application Workspace Projects/README.md

 ## Sync-ConfigMgrCollectionsToAWUserCollections.ps1

 This script will query ConfigMgr for all collections and give you the option to recreate them in AW as user collections.
 This will take the devices' primary user or last logged on user and add them to a User Collection in AW.
 It has an option to just sync the ones that you have already brought in so that you can just run it on a schedule and make sure to add any other devices' users down the road.
 This is currently not working for User Groups, only Device Groups.
 I will work on that.

+## Create-TakeOverPackage.ps1

+This script is designed to assist in "taking over" applications that may already be installed.
+This script creates a single "take over" package that can be ran against machines.
+The package it creates will in essence run the install package step for every package within your AW environment and marks it as installed through AW.
+During that process, it will update existing versions to the version released in AW.
+This will only do this for applications that are installed on that machine and ignore any that are not installed.
+This script can also add more actions that will create user collections for each "package" and create entitlements to the original package to that user collection.
+It can then also add the user that runs it to that collection so that when you take over the application, you can also have an inventory of who has which application installed.

+## Create-WorkspaceIconPackages.ps1

+This script can create a package for all applications on a machine, in essence creating smart icons for any existing application installed, until such time as you replace with managed packages, but give you the ability to start using AW smart icons with existing installed applications.

+## Export-AWDataForReporting.ps1

+This script is just built to gather a bunch of information from AW and export them to files so that you can create reporting from that data.

+## Install-AWDynamicFromCloud_macOS.sh

+This script can be ran as a platform script as an installation script to install AW on new machines.
+It does all the work needed to install, no need to package up any files for installation.